List of Fireman Sam characters

-A Fireman Sam kiddie ride in Australia; featuring three characters, Sam, Elvis and Station Officer Steele.
+A Fireman Sam kiddie ride at Coolamon's fire house; featuring three characters, Sam, Elvis and Station Officer Steele.

-Fireman Sam (Welsh: Sam Tân) first broadcast on 17 November 1987 on the Welsh TV channel S4C.
+Fireman Sam (Welsh: Sam Tân) first premiered in November 1987 on the Welsh TV channel S4C.
 The series is set in the fictional Welsh town of Pontypandy, which was retconned from being a rural village in the south Wales valleys to being a larger seaside fishing town in the 2008 remake series.
 Other locations mentioned include Cardiff and Newtown.

 Originally featuring a small cast of characters, with the later series the cast was expanded to a large range of supporting characters of diverse backgrounds and occupations.
 The show focuses on the work of the Pontypandy fire service as well as the day-to-day lives of town residents.
 Every episode includes an emergency of some kind in which the characters say "call Fireman Sam", with a moral lesson being learned at its conclusion.

 The series features an ensemble cast of regular and recurring characters, and began with nine human characters in its first series.
 All the characters in the original series were voiced by John Alderton, roughly divided between children and adults.
 The original four firefighters; Fireman Sam, Elvis, Station Officer Steele and Trevor were introduced alongside three child characters, Sam's niece and nephew Sarah and James and naughty Norman Price.
 They were joined by Norman's single-mother shopkeeper Dilys Price and Italian Pizzeria proprietor Bella Lasagne.
 The only other character introduced in the original run was the female firefighter Penny Morris who first appeared in Series 3.

 In 2005, the revived series included all the old characters as well as new characters designed with the modern techniques of stop motion claymation.
 The Flood family was introduced consisting of Mike the Plumber, his wife Helen the Nurse, and their daughter Mandy.
 They were joined by Tom Thomas an Australian helicopter pilot.
 The main characters in this series were all voiced by John Sparkes, Joanna Ruiz and Sarah Hadland.

 In 2008, the new CGI series saw the introduction of three new relatives of established characters; Sam's brother Charlie and his wife Bronwyn along with Norman's cousin Derek Price.
 The voice cast was also replaced, with the new voice actors for the series being Steven Kynman, Tegwen Tucker, David Carling and Su Douglas.
 With each new series since, more characters have been introduced including Bronwyn's train driver father Gareth Griffiths, Canadian adventurer Moose Roberts and the Chen and Sparkes families.

 The animal characters have also played an important role in the series including dogs Dusty, Radar and Nipper, cats Rosa and Lion and sheep Woolly and Lambykins.

 As well as the television series, the characters of Fireman Sam have appeared in a number of straight to video and DVD films, books, video games, musical theatre and in 2009 featured on Peter Kay's Children in Need single The Official BBC Children in Need Medley.